forstmeier/askpaulgraham/README.md

 Feel free to reach out via direct message on [Twitter](https://twitter.com/forstmeier).

+The frontend is hosted on [Cyclic](https://www.cyclic.sh/) and the backend is hosted on AWS using SAM.

 ## Contribute :zany_face:

 Fork this repository and open a [pull request](https://github.com/forstmeier/askpaulgraham/pulls) for code changes or submit an [issue](https://github.com/forstmeier/askpaulgraham/issues) if you spot a bug.